 Mr. Miller stated that updates have been made to the Ordinance language and that legislation has been filed to get approval of the changes.
-Mr. Miller has been working closely with the Office of General Counsel on the updated application before you.
+Mr. Miller has been working closely with the Office of General Counsel on the updated application.
 This revised application includes all the Governance Committee's request.
+Ms. Julia Davis stated that the document still required some language clean up but can be approved.

-Dr. Wells made the motion and Ms. Tutor seconded it.
-Ms. Tutor opened the floor for further discussion and public comments.
+Ms. Davis made the motion and Dr. Darby seconded it.
+Dr. Darby opened the floor for further discussion and public comments.

-With no comments being heard, Ms. Tutor asked all in favor to signify by the sign of "aye".
+With no comments being heard, Dr. Darby asked all in favor to signify by the sign of "aye".
 All were in favor of the amendment and the motion as amended.